-Peripheral neuropathy is quite a painful problem for those who live with diabetes.
+Peripheral neuropathy is quite the painful problem for patients of diabetesthose who live with diabetes.
 The constant tingling and numbing in hands and especially in the feet can make daily life a living hell.
 Most people take neuropathic supplements to dull minimize the pain.
 Even though these supplements work, sometimes people still complain about lingering pain.

 This brings us to the question that what else can be done to treat peripheral neuropathy?

 Today, we will be discussing about whether walking makes your neuropathy worse or notthe impact of walking on peripheral neuropathy.
 Did you know that walking everyday for 10 minutes can increase your life span by 2 years?